bhuvan21/Auto-Whatsapp/README.md

 # Auto-Whatsapp

-This is a simply selenium based framework for creating whatsapp bots.
+This is a simple selenium based framework for creating whatsapp bots.
 It interacts with whatsapp web to read messages and send them.
 The major problem with this approach is speed/performance.

 ## Installation